szemranamszyca/CarND-Advanced-Lane-Lines/writeup.md

 rightx_base = np.argmax(histogram[midpoint:]) + midpoint
 ```

-Number of windows was set to 9.
+The number of windows was set to 9.

-To find an polynomial based on founded pixels, I've used these functions:
+To find a polynomial based on found pixels, I've used these functions:

 ```python
 left_fit = np.polyfit(lefty, leftx, 2)